 - The age of our channel is 6 months old.

-On average, we’re getting between 31 – 44 new subscribers each month.
+We average get between 31 and 44 new subscribers each month.
 That’s staying pretty consistent with a slight upward trend over the life of our channel.
 Our monthly views are showing some growth as well.

-To monetize with YouTube, we need to have at least 1,000 subscribers and 4,000 watch hours within the past 365 days.
+We need at least 1,000 subscribers and 4,000 watch hours to monetize with YouTube within the past 365 days.
 We are currently 742 subscribers and 3,596 watch hours away from our goal.

 - We have 866 followers.